Prolonged grief disorder: History

 The DSM-IV and ICD-10 do not distinguish between normal and prolonged grief.
 Based on numerous findings of maladaptive effects of prolonged grief, diagnostic criteria for PGD have been proposed for inclusion in the DSM-5 and ICD-11.
 In 2018, the WHO included PGD in the ICD-11, and in March 2022 the American Psychiatric Association added PGD in the DSM-5-TR.

 The proposed diagnostic criteria were the result of statistical analysis of a set of criteria agreed upon by a panel of experts.
 The analyses produced criteria that were the most accurate markers of bereaved individuals with painful, persistent, destructive PGD.
 The criteria for PGD have been validated and dozens of studies both internationally and domestically are being conducted, and published, that validate the PGD criteria in other cultures, kinship relationships to the deceased and causes of death (e.g. earthquakes, tsunami, war, genocide, fires, bombings, palliative and acute care settings).

-Traumatic grief (TG) or complicated grief was a term initially used to identify a complex syndrome in which an individual experiences a unique distress resulting from the simultaneous occurrence of psychological trauma and the loss of a loved one.
-It was understood to be closely related to, but distinguished from, normal grief and post traumatic stress disorder.
-The central components originally included yearning, separation distress, and inability to acknowledge the loss.
+Traumatic grief or complicated grief was a term initially used to identify a complex syndrome in which an individual experiences a unique distress resulting from the simultaneous occurrence of psychological trauma and the loss of a loved one.
+PTSD and PGD, while being separate diagnoses, do have overlap, as both include similar symptoms of intrusive thoughts relating to death, experiencing numbness to emotions, and possible disturbances in sleep.
+The central components of complicated grief originally included yearning, separation distress, and inability to acknowledge the loss.

 Controversy

 Although evidence suggesting the validity of PGD has existed since 1995, its inclusion into the DSM-5-TR and ICD-11 was slow, including many rejections of earlier proposals for inclusion as a diagnosis.
-Part of the rationale for this rejection was a concern that "[...] introducing a grief diagnosis would pathologize normal grief reactions and potentially lead to over-prescription of psychotropic medication for the bereaved."

 Recognizing prolonged grief as a disorder was argued to allow it to be better understood, detected, studied and treated.
-Insurance companies would also be more likely reimburse its care.
-However, inclusion of PGD in the DSM-5 and ICD-11 was thought at risk of being misunderstood as medicalization of grief, reducing its dignity, turning love into pathology and implying that survivors should quickly forget and "get over" the loss.
-Bereaved persons may be insulted by having their distress labeled as a mental disorder.
-While stigmatization would not be the intent, it might be an unintended consequence.
+The idea that PGD was a distinct disorder that showed persistency in terms of symptoms was also understood as a primary argument.
+This argument also underscored the urgent evidence that PGD has been associated with increased rates of other mental disorders, including PTSD, suicidality, and depression.
+However, inclusion of PGD in the DSM-5 and ICD-11 was thought at risk of being misunderstood as medicalization of grief, as some thought that introducing PGD would result in over-prescriptions of psychotropic medication and abnormalize normal grief reactions.
+Another argument against the inclusion of PGD included concerns over cultural differences in persistent grief, as different cultures might experience grief differently.
 In spite of this concern, studies have shown good accuracy for the ICD-11 and DSM-5-TR definitions, and that nearly all bereaved individuals who met the criteria for PGD were receptive to treatment and their families relieved to know they had a recognizable syndrome.
 In addition, a 2020 study found that labeling PGD symptoms with a grief-specific diagnosis does not produce additional public stigma beyond the stigma of these severe grief reactions alone.